koyagabriel/assessment/data_structure/data_structure.md

 #### Binary Search Tree (https://github.com/koyagabriel/assessment/blob/master/data_structure/binary_search_tree.py)

 A binary search tree is a binary tree that is, every parent node must have at most 2 children.
 There is a specific rule for how the values associated with each node are arranged.
 BSTs are sorted so every value on the left of a particular node is smaller than it and every value on the right of a particular node is larger than it.
-Because BSTs have this structure we can do operations like search, insert and delete pretty quickly.
+Because BSTs have this structure we can do operations like search, insert and delete pretty quickly. <br />
+It is used in many search applications where data is constantly entering/leaving, such as the map and set.

 #### B-Trees